-Of course, remote working can be a lot of fun, but making sure that you actually manage to get some work done at the same time, is where many hit a little snag.
-Therefore the more you can get your hands on free stuff to help you the better
+Making sure that you actually manage to get some work done at the same time is where many hit a little snag.
+Therefore, the more free tools you can get your hands on to help you, the better!

 Some find it hard to keep motivated when working remotely.
 It’s easier to allow certain tasks and jobs to slide to make your day a bit simpler.
 What you need, then, is something to track everything you have to do, when you have to do it, and display it right in front of your face so you don’t get lazy.